The Way To YahuwehThe Way To Yahuweh Website – Expounding the Scriptures of Yahuweh

 Now, anyone who’s at least read a book on Koine Greek will know that the Greek present tense indicates “a processing” or an “undefined” aspect – context will aid you with deciding which one.
 And what does the context of this passage indicate?
 That you ask, seek or knock once, and then you receive, find, or have something opened for you?
 Not what I can see, and certainly what isn’t implied at all by the word impudence.

 The man in the example wasn’t “rude” by asking his friend once to give him what he needed and then going away; the point of the passage is that the man was continuously pestering his friend until he got what he needed, to which Yahushua actually says, Keep asking, and it shall be given to you; keep seeking, and you shall find; keep knocking, and it shall be opened to you.”
 Anyone who’s studied Greek learns about the processing aspect of the Greek present tense as soon as he learns the Greek Alphabet!
-How is it that Ph.D Scholars can’t even get such a simple, basic thing into their translation?!

 The ESV and its scholar’s pride themselves on their “translation” being, and I quote, “a new, essentially literal Bible translation that combines word-for-word precision and accuracy with literary excellence, beauty, and depth of meaning(italics mine).” (source) “Precision”, “accuracy” and “depth of meaning”?
-Really?!
-And yet they can’t even get the actual meaning of three damn words across properly!?
-One thinks that the ESV translators need to go back and do a first-year koine Greek course again before they make such claims of being “precise” or “accurate”.
+Really?
+And yet they can’t even get the actual meaning of three words across properly!?
+One thinks that the ESV translators need to go back and do a first-year Koine Greek course again before they make such claims of being “precise” or “accurate”.

 But enough about the ESV.
 Let’s have a look at some other popular English Bible Translations, and see how they fair.